 Thanks Neal for the huge list of WordPress Plugins, I have been using Yoast Plugin for better SEO, also I have used GoWebP Plugin for Best Image SEO,

-Great list of plugins Neal, I’d also add in a decent Google Analytics plugin for WordPress like MonsterInsights.
+Great list of plugins Neal, I’d also add in a decent Google Analytics plugin for Wordpress like MonsterInsights.

 Thanks Shane!
 I prefer to add Google Analytics code in a Google Tag Manager container and include that in the theme header.
 Is there a reason that you prefer to do in a plugin?